tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Windows)_intl_en.md

 ## Overview
-This document describes how to use the TRTC SDK to implement a simple video call feature.
-It covers only the most commonly used APIs.
+This document describes how to use the TRTC SDK to implement the simple video call feature.
+It covers only the most used APIs.
 To learn about other APIs, please see the [API documentation](https://intl.cloud.tencent.com/document/product/647/35119).

 ## Sample Code